1933 French Championships – Men's singles

 Second-seeded Jack Crawford defeated first-seeded, and reigning champion, Henri Cochet 8–6, 6–1, 6–3 in the final to win the men's singles tennis title at the 1933 French Championships.
+Jack Crawford was the first non-Frenchman to win the French Open men's singles title.

 Seeds

 The seeded players are listed below.
 Jack Crawford is the champion; others show the round in which they were eliminated.